Decentral-America/docs/docs/02_decentralchain/02_token(asset).rst

 * Burning

 Decreases the amount of token on the account and thereby the total amount of the token on the blockchain.
 Any token owner can burn it, not only the issuer.
 It is impossible to burn :ref:`DecentralCoin <02_decentralchain/02_token(asset):DecentralCoin>`.
 Can be done via a :ref:`burn transaction <02_decentralchain/03_transaction:Burn Transaction>`.
-A dApp script can burn the token via a :ref:`burn script action <03_ride-language/05_structures:Burn>` as a result of the Invoke script transaction.
+A dApp script can burn the token via a :ref:`Burn <03_ride-language/05_structures:Burn>` script action as a result of the Invoke script transaction.

 * Payment to :ref:`dApp <02_decentralchain/01_account:dApp and Smart Account>`